wix/wix-code-docs/guides/overview-errors.md

       "infoURL" : <link to docs>
     }

+    > **Note:** More-detailed descriptions for errors are provided in this [Corvid Reference](https://www.wix.com/corvid/reference/api-overview) under the API functions that return them.
+The `infoURL` can contain a direct link to these descriptions.

-### Where You See Errors
+### Where Will Errors Appear?

+Look for errors in the following places.

 *    **Corvid Developer Console**

      When writing code in Corvid, you'll want to preview your site quite often.
 Previewing runs your code and allows you to check that it's working as expected.
 In preview, the Developer Console shows at the bottom of the screen.
 The console displays information that's useful for fixing mistakes in your code, such as errors, logs, and other messages.

 *    **Browser Developer Tools**

      Even after your code is published, you can check your site for Corvid-issued errors using your browser's development tools, such as [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/open) or [FireFox](https://developer.mozilla.org/en-US/docs/Tools).

+*    **Logs**

+     *Are there any?
+Need info.*

-### How to Catch Errors in Your Code
+### Catching Errors in Your Code

 You can handle errors by adding a `catch()` in your code.
 The `catch()` receives the error.